 - 1. Your child is not permitted to bring dangerous or distracting articles to school, such as toys, guns, knives, water guns, lighters, or other similar articles. - 2.
 Instruct your child in stranger safety. - 3.
 Tobacco products are not allowed in the building, playground, or on buses. - 4.
 Students are to stay on the playground or the designated area for play. - 5.
 Appropriate language should be used at all times. - 6.
-Chewing gum is not allowed in the school. - 7.
+Chewing gum is not allowed in the school without special permission from the teacher. - 7.
 Glass containers are not to be brought to school. - 8.
-Soda or soft drinks are not allowed for lunch.
+Soda or soft drinks are not allowed.
 Parents may eat in the lunchroom with their child. - 9.
 Appropriate behavior is required in the restrooms. - 10.
-No student is to be outside without permission from his/her teacher. - 11.
-Every student is responsible to every teacher or assistant at all times and is expected to behave in a respectful manner to all school personnel. - 12.
-Parents must pay for mutilation or destruction of school property, and disciplinary action will be taken. - 13.
-Running in the hallways, pushing, shoving, yelling, whistling, and slamming doors is not acceptable behavior. - 14.
-Students will be disciplined and/or suspended for fighting.
+Students are to remain with their teacher.
+Do not leave the classroom without permission. - 11.
+Students are expected to behave in a respectful manner to all school personnel, and follow the first request. - 12.
+Parents may be responsible to pay for damages, if their child destroys of school property. - 13.
+Running in the hallways, pushing, shoving, yelling, and slamming doors is not acceptable behavior. - 14.
+Fighting is not tolerated and may result in suspension.